Burnfaker/terminator/README.md

 # Terminator
 by Chris Jones <cmsj@tenshu.net> and others.

+## Please be informed that, this repo only works with Python 3.X!

 ## Intro

 The goal of this project is to produce a useful tool for arranging terminals.